AndrewHulme/CV/README.md

 **CBG** (October to December 2019)
 *Design Engineer*
-- Mechanical engineering input into several projects
+- Mechanical engineering input into several projects.
-- Experience working in a small tight-knit team
+- Experience working in a small tight-knit team.

 **Ramboll** (September 2017 to October 2019)
 *Design Engineer (promoted from Graduate Mechanical Engineer)*
-- Experience collaborating and communicating within multidisciplinary teams to deliver on projects
+- Experience collaborating and communicating within multidisciplinary teams to deliver on projects.
-- Interim lead mechanical engineer for a number of large-scale engineering projects
+- Interim lead mechanical engineer for a number of large-scale engineering projects.
-- Managed work outsourced to engineers in India for a large commercial office development
+- Managed work outsourced to engineers in India for a large commercial office development.
-- Continuing Professional Development (CPD) Champion – organised over 20 engineering training events and created an organisation plan for future employees
+- Continuing Professional Development (CPD) Champion – organised over 20 engineering training events and created an organisation plan for future employees.
-- Involved in the graduate recruitment process and responsible for supporting an intern
+- Involved in the graduate recruitment process and responsible for supporting an intern.
-- Singled out as one of the best speakers by directors for presenting our Graduate Challenge
+- Singled out as one of the best speakers by directors for presenting our Graduate Challenge.

 **Ramboll** (July to August 2014, June to August 2015, June to December 2016) *Mechanical Intern (on three separate occasions)*
-- Member of multidisciplinary engineering teams
+- Member of multidisciplinary engineering teams.
-- Built relationships, presenting findings and collaborating in order to reach project goals
+- Built relationships, presenting findings and collaborating in order to reach project goals.
-- Performed technical presentations to colleagues and clients
+- Performed technical presentations to colleagues and clients.

 **Rolls-Royce, Accenture, and EDF Energy** (February 2013 to July 2014) *University of Bristol Campus Consultant*
-- Promoted the companies through presenting in lecture theatres to 150 or more STEM students at once
+- Promoted the companies through presenting in lecture theatres to 150 or more STEM students at once.
-- Student liaison contact
+- Student liaison contact.

 ## <a name="soft-skills">Soft Skills</a>